Time for some pork on the grill!

 Summer barbecue doesn’t always mean steaks and burgers.
 This simple, tender and delicious BBQ Asian Pork Tenderloin grills up in just 20 minutes.
 Marinate the tenderloins during the day and when you come home it’s a weeknight meal that’s ready in a snap!
 Serve with a side of Fresh Mango Salad and you’ve got a perfect summer meal!

 Last week I took some time off to get the house in summer shape.
-After 5 hours of gardening, 3 hours of deck washing, 2 hours of flour scrubbing and 1 hour of washing lawn furniture… I think things are finally looking good.
+After 5 hours of gardening, 3 hours of deck washing, 2 hours of floor scrubbing and 1 hour of washing lawn furniture… I think things are finally looking good.
 I love holidays…

 - ¼ cup soy sauce